hagen1778/Yii-LogBehavior/README.md

 }
 ~~~
 withRelations - allow to parse relations of changed object.
 Relations are converted to two-dimensional array, all levels deeper than 2d level will be abandoned.
-This options is disabled by default, because sometimes it may take extra time while working with heavy objects or thousands of related objects.
+This option is disabled by default, because sometimes it may take extra time while working with heavy objects or thousands of related objects.
 Thats why, you have to be careful.

 trigger - additional check before behavior running.
 May contain lambda-function.
 I am using it to control model changes from CLI.
-For ecxample:
+For example:
 ~~~php
 <?php
 public function behaviors()